aiidateam/aiida-core/docs/source/install/installation.rst

     psql aiidadb

-Make sure to leave the host, port and password empty when specifiying the parameters during the ``verdi setup`` phase and specify your username as the *AiiDA Database user*::
+Make sure to leave the host, port and password empty when specifying the parameters during the ``verdi setup`` phase and specify your username as the *AiiDA Database user*::

     Database engine: postgresql_psycopg2